AnuroopVJ/RAIIAF/README.md

 # LICENSE
 MIT
 # Contribution
-Please refer to CONTRIBUTING.md filein the repo
+Please refer to the CONTRIBUTING.md filein the repo
+# Documentation
+Please refer to the 'all_docs' directory